 - Is advisement required?
 Do I have to see an advisor before I register?

-At RCC, full-time students MUST meet with an academic advisor each semester before registering for classes.
+At RCC, all students wishing to register full-time (12 or more credits) MUST meet with an academic advisor and get clearance each semester before registering for classes.

 - Who is my assigned advisor?

 To find contact information for your assigned advisor, please follow the steps below:

 - Log in to WebAdvisor, and click on "MY PROFILE."
 Your assigned advisor's name and contact information will appear here.

 - Stop by the Records Office or the Academic Advisement Center to find out.

 - When can I get advised and register for next semester?